Search This Blog

 Global Leadership and Project Management

 While still upholding global branding, these companies and establishments need to cater to local markets leveraging funding options specifically relevant, yield to local laws and regulations, and show demonstrated leadership in each of these projects.
-It was at this time, I also saw announcements about tariffs from the US on steel and aluminum.
+It was at this time that I also saw announcements about tariffs from the US on steel and aluminum.
 These external influences emphasize the need to understand PESTLEED approaches to analyzing SWOT further.

 As project and program managers start working on global initiatives introducing change, it is pivotal to understand that global leadership is beyond just understanding cultural diversity.
 Global leadership must extend to working in a volatile, uncertain, complex and ambiguous (VUCA) world where project and program managers need to understand all the ten knowledge areas of project management but also go deeper in understanding the program management domain in strategic alignment and the benefit delivery lifecycle.